openfaas/openfaas.github.io/_posts/2019-09-09-eks-openfaas-cloud-build-guide.md

 Contributions are also welcome to [ofc-bootstrap](https://github.com/openfaas-incubator/ofc-bootstrap), such as [adding support for AWS ECR](https://github.com/openfaas/openfaas-cloud/issues/504).

-### Thank you to my sponsor
+### Thank you to OpenFaaS Ltd

-Building, testing, and writing up this tutorial and the associated user guide would normally mean losing 2-3 days of earnings.
-Fortunately one of the clients of OpenFaaS Ltd decided to commission and sponsor this work.

-I want to say a huge thank you to [DX - Dialog eXe AS](https://dx.no).
+I want to say a thank you to [OpenFaaS Ltd](https://www.openfaas.com/support) and [DX - Dialog eXe AS](https://dx.no) who commissioned this work through a joint commercial project.
 Dialog eXe AS are one of the leading brands in Norway for e-ticket sales.

 **Insider Track subscription**